vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 ## Is there rebellion against God’s law of rest today?

 Instead of finding rest in God’s law, Satan sought to find rest and happiness in himself, independent of and apart from God.
-Instead of resting in God’s word, Adam and Eve chose to rest in Satan’s word.
-We are doing the same thing today.
-“There is no such thing as absolute right and wrong; I will find happiness living as I please.“ In other words, ”I am my own god, capable of deciding what is best for me.
-Why should I avoid eating the fruit from the forbidden tree?
-I see no harm in it.“ Closer to home: ”The law of God was nailed to the cross and is no longer relevant for the New Testament church.“
+Instead of resting in God’s word, Adam and Eve chose to rest in Satan’s word, which turned out to be a lie.
+We are doing the same thing today when we try to find that *sabbatismos* rest in ourselves: “There is no such thing as absolute right and wrong; I can find happiness by living as I please.
+I don't need God.
+He is not the only way to happiness.“ Translated to serpent-talk: ”I am my own god, capable of deciding what is best for me.
+I see no harm in eating the forbidden fruit.
+Why is God restricting my happiness?“ A version of this can be found in Christianity: "Happiness is not found in following a law.
+In fact, the law of God was nailed to the cross and is no longer relevant."
+Yet another version states: "I can sanctify myself; but if not, my works can at least contribute to my salvation."

-But the truth is we are not capable of deciding what is best for us.
-We need God telling us what is sin, and what is not, which means we still need His law.[^4] Without it, we would call good evil and evil good {% rf 'Isaiah 5:20' %}.
-Do we believe this, or do we doubt?
+All of these are different variations of the same tune the serpent sung in Eden.
+We cannot save or sanctify ourselves.
+Nor are we capable of deciding what is best for us.
+We need God to save us and sanctify us.
+We need Him telling us what is sin, and what is not, which means we still need His law.[^4] Without it, we would call good evil and evil good {% rf 'Isaiah 5:20' %}.
+Do we believe this?
+Or do we doubt?
 Satan planted unrest in the minds of the fallen angels and the mind of Eve by sowing doubt: ”Did God really say?
 Did He really mean what He said?
 Surely, His way cannot be the only right way.“

 Jesus tells us in {% rf 'John 8:44' false %} that the devil ”abode not in the truth.“ Why?
 Because he decided to pursue his own version of truth.
 But how many versions of truth are there?
 Jesus said, ”I am the way, the truth, and the life“ {% rf 'John 14:6' %}.
 In other words, our own version of truth can only be a counterfeit, because there is only one truth, and it is found in Him, for He is the Truth.
 Lucifer, on the other hand, abode not in Christ, but in himself—as did the fallen angels who joined him, as did Adam and Eve who believed him.